Purohit1999/inventory_management/README.md

 - UI/UX design prototypes were created using **Balsamiq Wireframes**, a low-fidelity wireframing tool that helped visualize the application's structure and user interactions during the planning phase.

+Here's a well-structured `README.md` format incorporating emojis, suitable for documenting your updates and justifications:

+---

+## ✨ JavaScript Folder Updates

+* 🔤 **File Naming Standardization**
+  All filenames in the `js` folder have been updated to **lowercase** for consistency and readability.

+* 🧩 **Exception: `SelectBox.js`**
+  I’ve intentionally retained the **PascalCase** for `SelectBox.js`, and here’s why:

+  > ✅ This file represents a **component-like or module-based structure**, and it follows the common JavaScript convention of using **PascalCase** for reusable logic, similar to a class or object.
+  > 🧠 It aligns with other files like `SelectFilter2.js`, ensuring **clarity, maintainability**, and adherence to established naming patterns.

+* 🔍 All imports and template references have been **verified** — no broken links or runtime issues have been introduced.

 ---
 ## 🎉 Conclusion